 Get the basics right, such as accurate invoicing.
 Any errors in your billing process can lead to costly delays in receiving payment.
 Strengthen processes to make sure your accounts receivable aging reporting is accurate.
 Make sure you are following the collections process outlined in your credit policy.
 Also, focus on customer-specific payment performance and identify companies that may be changing their payment practices.
 You may even want to start contacting your customers with larger accounts before the invoice becomes due to make sure these balances are paid timely.

 With companies reeling from the effects of COVID-19, taking an in-depth look at your accounts receivables is a smart and critical step to take.
 You may find some hidden cash, or at least will know where it is not.
-Contact an Anders advisor to learn more about about benefits of outsourced accounting for your business.All Insights
+Contact an Anders advisor to learn more about benefits of Virtual CFO services for your business.All Insights